Passion Play: Elaborate, public productions

 The magnificent productions of the Passion Plays during the fifteenth century are closely connected with the growth and increasing self-confidence of the cities, which found its expression in noble buildings, ecclesiastical and municipal, and in gorgeous public festivals.
 The artistic sense and the love of art of the citizens had, in co-operation with the clergy, called these plays into being, and the wealth of the citizens provided for magnificent productions of them on the public squares, whither they migrated after expulsion from the churches.
 The citizens and civil authorities considered it a point of honour to render the production as rich and diversified as possible.
-Ordinarily, the preparations for the play were in the hands of a spiritual brotherhood, the play itself being considered a form of worship.
+Ordinarily, the preparations for the play were in the hands of a spiritual brotherhood, the play itself being considered a form of divine mystical worship.
 People of the most varied classes took part in the production, and frequently the number of actors was as high as two hundred and even greater.
-If was undoubtedly no small task to drill the performers, particularly since the stage arrangements were still very primitive.
+It was undoubtedly no small task to drill the performers, particularly since the stage arrangements were still very primitive.